Loading...

 employer reviewing a guide for winning an unemployment appeal hearing

-Paying federal and state unemployment taxes to fund the unemployment tax system is one of many obligations employers have to meet.
+Paying federal and state unemployment taxes to fund the unemployment tax system is one of many obligations employers must meet.
 No matter the size of their company, they need to understand how the unemployment insurance system works and, instead of accepting unemployment taxes as the cost of doing business, take the necessary steps to keep their unemployment tax rate low.
-For instance, employers should always determine if their former employees are eligible for unemployment benefits and carefully evaluate whether to contest an unemployment claim or not.
-In addition, taking proper measures in order to win unemployment hearings can be a very effective approach in the process of lowering unemployment costs.
-Like the unemployment insurance process itself, managing an unemployment appeal hearing and reaching a positive outcome can be complex and time-consuming.
+For instance, employers should always determine if their former employees are eligible for unemployment benefits and carefully evaluate whether to contest an unemployment claim.
+In addition, taking proper measures to win unemployment hearings can be an effective approach in lowering unemployment costs.
+Like the unemployment insurance process, managing an unemployment appeal hearing and reaching a positive outcome can be complex and time-consuming.
 However, no matter the state employers reside in or the cause for the appeal, there are steps employers can take in different stages of this process to increase their odds and win unemployment hearings.

 What Is an Unemployment Appeal Hearing?